YuzhuoMa97/SPAGxECCT/README.md

 - SPAGxEmix<sub>CCT</sub> is not sensitive to model misspecification (e.g. missed or biased confounder-trait associations) and trait-based ascertainment.

 ## Introduction of SPAGxEmix<sub>CCT-local</sub>

-SPAGxEmix<sub>CCT-local</sub> is a scalable and accurate G×E analysis framework that allows tests for ancestry-specific effects by incorporating local ancestry in multi-way admixed populations.
+### SPAGxEmix<sub>CCT-local</sub> is a scalable and accurate G×E analysis framework that allows tests for ancestry-specific effects by incorporating local ancestry in multi-way admixed populations

 SPAGxEmix<sub>CCT-local</sub> extends SPAGxEmix<sub>CCT</sub> by integrating local ancestry information to enhance the precision of ancestry-specific G×E effect testing and statistical powers.
 Furthermore, we introduce SPAGxEmix<sub>CCT-local-global</sub>, which combines p-values from both SPAGxEmix<sub>CCT</sub> and SPAGxEmix<sub>CCT-local</sub>, offering an optimal unified approach for various cross-ancestry genetic architectures.
 As with SPAGxEmix<sub>CCT</sub>, SPAGxEmix<sub>CCT-local</sub> involves two main steps: